canidlogic/bitsy/doc/FlexDelta.md

 When possible, FlexDelta stores a signed displacement from a predicted delta value instead of storing the delta value directly.
 Sometimes the displacement from the predicted delta value is too large to store in FlexDelta, in which case FlexDelta directly stores the delta value as an unsigned integer instead.
 This is intended to efficiently encode the common case where most special characters that are being encoded are clustered in a limited number of Unicode blocks &mdash; the signed displacements from prediction values are intended for use for encoding deltas within the same Unicode block, while unsigned values stored directly can be used to encode large skips between different Unicode blocks.

 The FlexDelta encoding and decoding procedures must always be given a predicted delta.
 When the encoding procedure returns, the length of the encoding determines whether a signed displacement or unsigned value was stored &mdash; encodings of 5 or more characters are unsigned deltas and encodings of less than 5 characters are signed displacements.
-When the decoding procedure returns, it returns the decoded delta value directly if it decoded an unsigned value, and otherwise it returns a negative integer (-_d_ - 1) where _d_ is the decoded delta value to indicate the delta was decoded from a signed displacement.
+For decoding, you can use the length of the encoded value in the same way to determine whether or not it is a signed displacement.
 Knowing whether an unsigned direct delta (a large skip, probably between Unicode blocks) or a signed displacement (a small skip, probably within a Unicode block) was used can affect subsequent predictions.
 FlexDelta is not concerned with the specific prediction algorithm used, however.

 ## Signed displacement encoding